RameshBhupathi/SeekBarWithIntervals/README.md

 # SeekBarWithIntervals
-This is SeekbarWithIntervals - an extension of the Seekbar with labels Seekbar with labelled intervals  Like Olx, SeekBar
+This is SeekbarWithIntervals - an extension of the Seekbar with labels.

+Seekbar with labelled intervals  Like Olx FilterView Seekbar.

 # Screen Shot
 <img src="first.png" width="30%"/> <img src="second.png" width="30%"/>